albipuliga/Connect4-Streamlit/README.md

 # Connect4 Game

-This is a simple implementation of the classic Connect4 game using Python and Streamlit.
+This is a simple implementation of the classic Connect4 game using Python and Streamlit with a **Minimax** algorithm.

 ## Project Structure